Linear systems on irregular varieties: Introduction

 The second theme of the paper is the study of the continuous rank $h^0_a(X,L)$ of a line bundle $L$ on $X$.
 One of the motivations for studying this invariant rather than $h^0(X,L)$ is its behaviour under multiplication maps as in \eqref{diag:-1}: one has Using this property, it is easy to see that, given a line bundle $M=a^*H$ with $H$ ample on $A$, one can define in a natural way $h^0_a(X,L+xM)$ for rational values of $x$.

 We prove that this function extends to a continuous convex function on $\R$ and compute its left derivative.
-This ``continuous continuous rank function'' is a subtle invariant, that is by no means easy to compute explicitly, and we believe it will have very interesting applications.
+This ``continuous continuous rank function'' is a subtle invariant, that is not easy to compute explicitly (see Examples \ref{ex: theta} and \ref{ex: jiang} and Question \ref{q: polynomial}), and we believe it will have very interesting applications \footnote{Jiang and Pareschi in \cite{JP} study some natural generalizations of the continuous rank, and provide evidence towards a positive answer to Question \ref{q: polynomial}}.
 Here we use it to prove several new Clifford-Severi inequalities (cf. \S \ref{sec: C-S revisited}).
 These are inequalities of the form:

 where $C(n)$ is an explicit positive constant depending on the dimension $n$ of $X$.

 Inequalities of this type can be regarded as a quantitative version of the remark, made at the beginning of the introduction, that if $h^0_a(X,L)>0$ then $L$ is big, and therefore $\vol(L)>0$.
 The main results of \cite{barja-severi} (cf. also \cite{Zhang} for the case $L=K_X$) are the following: for any nef $L$ we have